Are you struggling to bring in a steady stream of high-converting organic traffic?

 Ok, let's take a closer look at how you can use SEO copywriting techniques to get more leads, conversions, and sales.

-SEO Copywriting Technique #1: Use the 'inverted pyramid' technique to drop your bounce rate
+SEO Copywriting Technique #1: Use the 'Inverted Pyramid' Technique to Reduce Bounce Rates

 You don't end with the conclusion, you start with it.
 No one can be bothered to wait around for you to get the point.